Eudaimonia – A Greek State of Well-Being

 Aristotle’s philosophy on happiness was that it comes from within us, from being honest, having pride, knowing the difference between right and wrong, being virtuous.

-All of the above traits, according to Aristotle, are what we need to live a good life, to have a feeling of well-being, to flourish, to feel content and protected, to be grateful for what we have.
+According to Aristotle, all we need to live a good life, to have a feeling of well-being, to flourish, to feel content and protected, is to be grateful for what we have.

 Eudaimonia, that feeling of well-being, of pure contentment, of security, of happiness, stays with us; it makes us realize that we really don’t need a huge diamond solitaire after all!

-To achieve eudaimonia, and to also make your guardian spirit’s job a little easier, live by “The Golden Rule” (or Ethic of reciprocity, that states: One should treat others as one would like others to treat oneself.)
+To achieve eudaimonia, and to also make your guardian spirit’s job a little easier, live by “The Golden Rule” (or Ethic of reciprocity), which states:

 You won’t go far wrong!